 9. Penguin Soldier

-Not only can this potentially eliminate two units, it circumvents destruction immunities and works particularly well on extra deck monsters (who won't refill your opponent's hand when bounced).
+Not only can this potentially eliminate two units, but it also circumvents destruction immunities and works particularly well on extra deck monsters (who won't refill your opponent's hand when bounced).
 If you manually shift Penguin to flip him, you can even target him (or your other units) as one of the cards, letting you reset him to activate the effect all over again.

 8. Lava Golem

-For tribute-summon decks, you can similarly sacrifice your opponent's monsters to cast your own units with the spells "The Monarchs Stormforth" and "Soul Exchange".
+For tribute-summon decks, you can similarly sacrifice your opponent's monsters to cast your own units with the spells "The Monarchs Stormforth" and "Soul Exchange."

 7. Bottomless Trap Hole